 By materiality, I mean the physics of vibration.
 At the risk of sounding nutty (see cheeses above), I wonder if I am vibrating at a different frequency from my neighbors.
 Unlike most New Yorkers, I eat, walk, write, pray, and do everything else slowly.
 That puts me out of step, literally, and it seems that I am more out of step every day.

 A friend worries that I may vibrate into another dimension one day.
 I don’t know about that.
 Neither do I know why the cheese shop owner did not recognize me.
-Sure, it’s possible we weren’t on the same wavelength, but I couldn’t exactly ask him, not with a scimitar in his hand.
+It’s possible we weren’t on the same wavelength, but I couldn’t exactly ask him, not with a scimitar in his hand.
 I may be invisible but I’m not stupid.

 So I simply took my pound of Swiss and slipped out of the shop, unnoticed.